 - General.
 Wherever in this Ordinance reference is made to this Section, all exterior building wall facades shall consist of those materials and combinations of materials as set forth in this Section.
 Buildings within the TC district shall be subject to the provisions of Section 3.27, in addition to the provisions of this Section.
 The use of exterior wall facade materials shall be in compliance with the maximum percentages permitted in the Schedule Regulating Facade Materials.
-Structures regulated by this Ordinance shall include buildings, canopies, gateway structures and dumpster enclosures.
+Structures regulated by Ordinance shall include buildings, canopies, gateway structures and dumpster enclosures.
 Agricultural buildings, silos, greenhouses and sheds having an area less than one-thousand (1,000) square feet shall not be subject to this Section. - 2.
 Color.
-Colors of all facade and roof materials proposed for a building reviewed under this Ordinance shall be established by the applicant as an integral part of the building design, and shall exhibit evidence of coordination and selection with respect to the overall visual effect of the building.
+Colors of all facade and roof materials proposed for a building reviewed under this Ordinance shall be established by the applicant as an integral part of the building design and shall exhibit evidence of coordination and selection with respect to the overall visual effect of the building.
 The color of each facade material shall be harmonious with the color of all other facade materials used on the same building, as well as the color of facade materials used on adjacent buildings.
-For the purpose of this Ordinance, harmonious shall be defined as colors which are complementary in hue, tone and intensity.
+For the purpose of this Ordinance, harmonious shall be defined as colors which are complementary in hue, tone, and intensity.
 The use of dissonant and/or intense colored facade materials shall be deemed inconsistent with this Section.
-The use of facade materials to form a background or component in a sign, or to increase the visual presence of the building for the purpose of advertising shall be deemed inconsistent with this Section.
+The use of facade materials to form a background or component in a sign or to increase the visual presence of the building for the purpose of advertising and the use of interior or exterior neon, LED, or flashing or changing-color illuminated features shall be deemed inconsistent with this Section.